 - (a) existing buildings being relocated; or

 - (b) Class 10a buildings-

 - (i) without a conditioned space; or

-- (ii) for the accommodation of vehicles; or
+- (ii) for the accommodation of vehicles: or

 - (c) parts of buildings that cannot be fully enclosed; or

-- (d) a building ventilation opening that is necessary for the safe operation of a gas appliance.
+- (d) a permanent building opening, in a space where a gas appliance is located, that is necessary for the safe operation of a gas appliance; or.

+- (e) a building in climate zones 2 and 5 where the only means of air-conditioning is by using an evaporative cooler.